dynamsoft-docs/capture-vision-docs/architecture/image-processing/region-predetection.md

 In this article, we'll discuss the first section of a task - **Region Pre-Detection**:

-Each section may contain several more detailed algorithmic stages, and in this article we discuss Section1 - Region Predetection.

 ## Section 1 - Region Predetection

 There is a fixed and most complete set of workflow in Section1, which ensures that the results of Section1 can be successfully produced.